The Greenbelt: Staten Island's Hidden Jewel

 The number of activities available in the Greenbelt seems endless: fishing, birding, hiking, sports, family activities, classes—the list goes on.
 The best way to experience the abundance of nature is via the 35 miles of hiking trails.
 There are six trails to choose from, offering various experiences for people of differing abilities—the Blue, White and Red Trails are easier to navigate, while the Yellow Trail is the most physically demanding.
 Other options include the Nature Center Trail and Multipurpose Trail.
 More information (including a detailed map) can be found here.
 The La Tourette Park Golf Course was once a flourishing family-run farm that was sold to the City in 1928 and designated a New York City Landmark in 1973.
 The 1870 mansion that sits on the land is now used as the public golf course's clubhouse.
 Also included are a putting green and driving range to help you refine your skills.
 Runners will enjoy taking part in the annual Fall Flat 5K run that takes place before Thanksgiving and is suitable for novices and veterans alike.
 Take advantage of the many indoor activities offered in the Greenbelt Recreation Center, including tai chi, ballroom dance classes, after-school programs for children ages 6–13, piano lessons and computer-training classes.
 The Greenbelt Nature Center and carousel are available to rent for private parties.

 What to See

-Whether you're looking to take a hike, take a class, have a picnic, ride the carousel or sign your child up for summer camp, the Greenbelt has it all.
+Whether you're looking to take a hike, attend a class, have a picnic, ride the carousel or sign your child up for summer camp, the Greenbelt has you covered.
 Further details about the programs, classes and other activities can be found by visiting sigreenbelt.org, which also contains a calendar of events and information about the many ways you can help preserve this area.